felizuno/RdiOverload/readme.md

 ## TODO
 * Artist bios don't scroll
+* Add a button to toggle the small class on .showcase
 * Drag a song on to the chooser to add it to a playlist
 * Drag the album art on to the chooser to add it to a playlist
 * Play plays the track but lists the album as the playing source (so the next song is the next track on the album)